Awareness

 A new day with the

-the hope of starting differently with a pause, stop, step-back and breathe
+the hope of starting differently; a pause, step-back, and breathe, transition.

 Help/Kokua